 The persistence of standard costing confirms its effectiveness and dominance in today manufacturing world.
 Through the usage of McDonaldization as well as diligent and practical standard setting procedure, the deficiencies identified by the study may be minimized or removed.
 Because of socio-economic facilities and scarcity of qualified technicians in such regard, use of ABC, lean manufacturing, six sigma etc, is still not common amongst local companies.

-You may also like to read - Discuss The Nature, Behaviour & Purpose of Cost Accounting
+You may also like to read - Role of Management Accounting in Sainsbury

 The target-costing is not only a costing tool, but a planning strategy, whereby costs depend on market situation and take into consideration a variety of variables, including homogeneous goods, competition rates, no / lower cost adjustments for the end user and so on.
 If these considerations are raised, management needs to regulate the prices, since they have limited or no influence over the sales price.
 Target costing is a mechanism whereby a corporation plans its price levels, products cost, and profitability it hopes to accomplish for a fresh product in advance Unless a product can be developed at these anticipated levels the development process will be discontinued absolutely.
 A management department has a valuable mechanism of target costing to constantly track items from the point they reach the development phase and further across its product life processes.
 This is seen as one of the first and most essential tools throughout the production environment for sustained productivity (Demski, 2013).